Concepts

 A version is an immutable snapshot of a collection at a point in time.
 Each version contains:

-• A JSON Schema describing the structure of the records
+- A JSON Schema describing the structure of the records

-• A set of records — the actual data
+- A set of records (the actual data)

-• Schema changes → major bump
+- Schema changes → major bump

-• Record changes → minor bump
+- Record or file changes → minor bump

-• Metadata-only changes → patch bump
+- Metadata-only changes (readme, license, etc.) → patch bump

-Each version also has a hash — a SHA-256 digest of the canonical representation of the schema, records, and file references.
+Each version also has a hash, a SHA-256 digest of the canonical representation of the schema, records, and file references.
 Two versions with the same hash have identical content.

 Record